vayzenb/vlad-lab/workstation.md

 3. Select a drive and paste: \\sshfs\tuc66980@cla19779.tu.temple.edu\..\..\zpool\

 To mount artoo on macs:
-1. ask someone with mac to figure it out...
+1. ask someone with a mac to figure it out...